The best walks in Bologna

 Bologna walking via degli dei

-Ok, I'm lying, if you know me you don't expect me to walk the 130km that links Bologna to Florence through the old Roman road called Flaminia Militare.
+Via degli Dei (The way of Gods) is a 130km walk that links Bologna to Florence through the old Roman road called Flaminia Militare.

-Via degli dei (The Way of Gods) is the trekking path created in the late 80s of the '900 by a group of Bolognese hikers, who mostly follow these ancient tracks to rediscover some fine pavements of the Roman road.
+This trekking path was created in the late 1980s by a group of Bolognese hikers, who mostly follow these ancient tracks to rediscover some fine pavements of the Roman road.

-Not exactly a walk but still a good way to be in shape after a food tour in Bologna.
+Via degli Dei is a good way to be in shape after a food tour in Bologna ;)

 Where to start: Piazza Maggiore or San Luca